top of page

 • Best Doctoral Paper Prize in Financial Markets at the 2018 SWFA

-• Summary: Using a RD design, we study the causal impact of an influential star analyst award on market reaction and analysts’ post-award performance.
+• Summary: Using a Regression Discountnuity Design, we study the causal impact of an influential star analyst award on market reaction and analysts’ post-award performance.
 Award announcement leads to higher market reaction to stocks with preexisting recommendations from barely winners than those from barely nonwinners.
 Evidence strongly suggests that attention trading and speculative trading are the main driving force.

 Selected Publications